Anaxyrus fowleri: Behavior

 Predators of Fowler's toad include snakes, birds, and small mammals.
 It uses defensive coloration to blend into its surroundings.
 It also secretes a noxious compound from the warts on its back.
-The secretion is distasteful to predators and can be lethal to small mammals.
+The secretion, containing toxic bufadienolides, is distasteful to predators and can be lethal to small mammals.
 The toad is also known to play dead.

 Habitat

 Fowler's toad lives in open woodlands, sand prairies, meadows, and beaches.
 It burrows into the ground during hot, dry periods and during the winter.
+They are often found hiding under broad leaved plants, amidst clumps of grass, and inside or under logs.
+Their springtime emergence is associated with increased temperature, relatively little rainfall or wind, and a gibbous moon.

 Diet

 The adult Fowler's toad eats insects and other small terrestrial invertebrates, but avoids earthworms, unlike its close relative, the American toad (Anaxyrus americanus).
-This toad also has been shown to eat velvet ants, which is an ant that gives a very painful sting to humans, but does nothing to the toad.
+This toad also has been shown to eat velvet ants, which is a wasp that gives a very painful sting to humans, but does nothing to the toad.
 The tadpole scrapes algae and bacterial mats from rocks and plants using the tooth-like structures in its mouth.

 Conservation status

 An important conservation measure for Fowler's toad is the protection of its breeding sites.
 Off-road vehicles commonly used in beach and dune habitats are damaging to this species.
 Agricultural chemicals have caused declines in some areas.
+These factors along with specific habitat requirements and excessive human activity within these habitats produces permanent, local extinctions.
 It is considered a species at risk in Ontario, a species of special concern in the U.S. state of New Jersey, and a regionally threatened or endangered species in the states of New Hampshire and Vermont.
+On April 15th, 2024, Canada Post released a stamp with a Fowler's toad to raise public awareness of these amphibians.